Dressed-state master equation for two strongly coupled two-level atoms with long-lived entanglement: Derivation of the dressed-state master equation

-We have managed to cast a dynamical equation for two interacting dipoles in terms of three main parameters: the atomic transition frequency $\Omega$, the single-atom decay rate $\gamma$, and the dimensionless parameter $\chi$ that is proportional to the atomic separation $2R$ and $\Omega$.
-In deriving the dressed state master equation, we have applied the rotating-wave approximations that requires a clear separation between frequencies differences $\Omega_i$ in Eq. \eqref{eq:OmegasChi}.
-A fourth parameter comes into play, the temperature $T$ that fixes the mean photon occupation also depending on $\Omega$ as shown in \eqref{eq:nocupation}.
-For large frequencies, close to the optical regime, the mean photon is negligible even at room temperature.
-However, this increases the value of $\chi$ and if it is too large ($\chi^3\gg6\gamma/\Omega$), the approximation fails as each $\Omega_i$ tends to $\Omega$.
-If $\chi$ is small enough ($\chi^3\to6\gamma/\Omega$), then $\Omega_1$ is close to zero leading to a close proximity in the frequencies $\pm\Omega_1$ that would also invalidate the RWA and therefore the dynamical equation.
-A relevant quantity is therefore the ratio between the single-atom decay rate $\gamma$ and the atomic frequency $\Omega$.
-Typically, the latter is several orders of magnitude larger than the former, i.e., $\Omega\gg\gamma$.
-In Fig.~\ref{fig:decays}, we present, in logarithmic scale, the four decay rates $\gamma_i^\pm$ normalized by $\gamma$ for two different ratios $\Omega/\gamma=10^5$ (left panel), and $\Omega/\gamma=10^8$ (right panel).
-In a gray solid line, we also include the correction normalized frequency correction $g/\Omega=6\gamma/\Omega\chi^3$; the plot starts in the horizontal axis when this value is unit, that is out of the validity regime.
-For large values of $\chi$, all values of $\gamma_i^\pm$ coincide with $\gamma$ which is another case outside the range of validity.
-In contrast, for intermediate values of $\chi$ one finds the most interesting behavior: the two $\gamma_i^-$ are some orders of magnitude smaller than $\gamma_i^+$.
-This means that the state $\ket 1$ presents a much smaller coupling to other dressed states in comparison with $\ket2$ as can be noted from Fig.~\ref{fig:levels}.
-The decay of $\ket1$ is, in principle, never vanishing, however, its dynamics takes place at much slower time scale.
-The challenge for these conditions to be met is that the atomic distance $2R$ or the frequency $\Omega$ should be small enough in order to attain a value of $\chi$ smaller than one.
-For this reason, frequencies much smaller than the optical regime could be preferable with the drawback that the thermal occupation numbers in the this regime is not negligible at room temperature.
-In the next section, we will start investigating the case of zero temperature ($n_i=0$) in order to gain insight into the features of the system.
-After that, we will tackle the finite temperature case and show that the protection of $\ket1$ is still present.
+In contrast, for intermediate values of $\chi$, one finds the most interesting physical behavior: the two $\gamma_i^-$ rates are several orders of magnitude smaller than the $\gamma_i^+$ rates.
+This implies that the state $\ket{1}$ has a much smaller coupling to other dressed states in comparison to $\ket{2}$, as can be seen in Fig.~\ref{fig:levels}.
+The decay of $\ket{1}$ never strictly vanishes; however, its dynamics unfold on a vastly slower time scale.
+The challenge in satisfying these conditions experimentally is that either the atomic distance $2R$ or the frequency $\Omega$ must be small enough to attain a value of $\chi$ smaller than one.
+For this reason, frequencies well below the optical regime might be preferable, with the drawback that the thermal occupation number in this regime is no longer negligible at room temperature.
+In the next section, we will first investigate the case of zero temperature ($n_i=0$) to gain fundamental insight into the features of the system.
+Following that, we will tackle the finite temperature case and demonstrate that the protection of $\ket{1}$ persists.